Table of contents: Removal ↓ Installation ↓

 Remove the rear wheel.

-Pic.
-12–18.
-Using a special tool VAG 1752/1 to compress the rear suspension springs
+Fig. 12–18.
+Using the special tool VAG 1752/1 to compress the rear suspension springs

-Using a jack with the VAG 1359/2 device installed on it, lift the lower trapezoid lever (see fig. 12–19).
+Using a jack with the VAG 1359/2 tool installed on it, lift the lower trapezoidal arm (see Fig. 12–19).

-Unscrew the mounting bolt 3 of the shock absorber (see fig. 12–23).
+Unscrew the shock absorber mounting bolt 3 (see Fig. 12–23).

 Unscrew the nut and remove the eccentric bolt 4.

-Remove the rear control arm.
+Remove the rear suspension wishbone.

 Installation